lgw2/lgw2.github.io/_teaching/csci112-spring-2023/programs/program2.md

    capacity, and don't add the animal.
 4. Remove an animal from an exhibit.
 Ask the user for the exhibit name and the animal name.
 Find the animal in the exhibit's animal linked list and remove it.
-You may assume that the given animal and exhiibit exist.
+You may assume that the given animal and exhibit exist.
 5. Remove an exhibit.
 You may assume that all animals have been removed from the exhibit if this choice is made.
 6. Exit the program.